 3. Notice Requirements

-This written notice, sent via certified mail, should detail whether the security deposits are being kept in a separate account or combined with other funds, the name and location of the financial institution where the security deposit is held, and the interest rate if the security deposit is in an interest-bearing account.
+This written notice, sent via certified mail, should detail whether the deposits are being kept in a separate account or combined with other funds, the name and location of the financial institution where the security deposit is held, and the interest rate if the security deposit is in an interest-bearing account.

+It is essential for the landlord to provide this information to the tenant in a timely manner.
 Failure to do so can result in the landlord forfeiting the right to claim any part of the security deposit for damages unless proper written notice of the claim is given to the tenant.

 4. Reasons to Withhold a Tenant’s Security Deposit in Florida

 In Florida, landlords are permitted to deduct various expenses from a tenant's security deposit.
-These deductions can include unpaid rent, costs associated with damages that exceed normal wear and tear, financial losses resulting from a rental agreement violation, expenses for cleaning the rental unit, and any other charges specified in the rental agreement or lease agreement.
+These deductions can include unpaid rent, costs associated with damages that exceed normal wear and tear, financial losses resulting from a lease agreement violation, expenses for cleaning the rental unit, and any other charges specified in the rental agreement or lease agreement.

 Unlike some states, Florida does not impose a legal cap on the amount landlords can deduct for damages, but they must ensure that these deductions are reasonable and justified.
 If the total cost of damages surpasses the Florida security deposit amount, landlords retain the right to pursue further compensation from the former tenant through additional legal means.